The slideshow below is using the plugin “Portfolio Slideshow”

 This Mary (Flipse) Walvoord and her third child, John F. Walvoord (1910-2002).
 The photo dates from about 1911.
 John F. Walvoord would become one of the most well-known Walvoords.
 He was president of Dallas Theological Seminary and wrote numerous book on the End Times.

 This photo comes to me from Wes Gibbons who is the son-in-law of Harriet Evelyn (Walvoord) Vollbrecht (1913-2006).
 Harriet was the daughter of William “Will” Walvoord (1877-1973) and Alyda “Lydia” (Lemmenes) Walvoord (1882-1964).
-This is a photo of my great-grandfather John Garrett Walvoord (1872-1932) and his older brother Frederic Walvoord (1869-1925) in about 1876 when […]

 For this week’s photo I wanted something of a Fourth of July theme and this picture fits the bill.
 I’ve was told recently that the Walvoord Family in Nebraska gathered every year for a big reunion every Independence Day.
 I have also been told that their Walvoord counterparts in Wisconsin did the same.

 With special thanks to Cindy Lou (Walvoord) Lett, I have been able to post a new biography of Henry Walvoord (1851-1948) of the Nebraska branch.
 There are so many Hendriks, and Henrys in our tree, I lightheartedly refer to this one as “Nebraska Henry.”
 Henry is the younger brother of William O. Walvoord.
 Nearly all of the information on this family comes from Cindy and all of the photos I have.
 Thank you Cindy!

 Some research that I compiled from Genlias (which is a joint product of the Regional History Centers and Archives in the Netherlands and overseas) has provided new insight to the history of Hendrik Walvoort (1802-1865).
-Once upon a time, I thought that he had only one son, Gerrit Jan Walvoord (1826-1856), but he also had […]

 This week photo was sent to me from Karen (ten Pas) Tews, daughter of Dorothy Angeline Walvoord (1919-1981) and granddaughter of Elmer Benjamin Walvoord (1894-1957) and Esther (Prinsen) Walvoord (1895-1971).